Option to treat carotid artery disease instead of surgery

 During the angioplasty procedure, a carotid stent (a small, metal mesh tube) is placed inside the carotid artery at the site of the blockage and provides support to keep the artery open.

 A medication such as heparin may be given during the procedure to reduce the risk of blood clots.
-You may also need to take aspirin and/or Plavix (clopidogrel bisulfate) for 3 to 5 days before the procedure and for 4 to 6 weeks after the procedure.
-Your doctor or nurse will give you specific instructions.
-First, the doctor anesthetizes or numbs the area where the introducer sheath will be inserted.
-The sheath is a thin, hollow tube that is inserted through a small puncture and into an artery in the leg (femoral approach) or arm (brachial approach).
+You also may need to take aspirin and/or Plavix (clopidogrel bisulfate) for three to five days before the procedure and for four to six weeks after the procedure.
+Your doctor or nurse will give you specific instructions about what you can and cannot eat or drink prior to the procedure.

-A long, narrow tube called a catheter is inserted through the sheath and is guided through the aorta to the carotid artery with the aid of a special x-ray machine.
+A long, narrow tube called a catheter is inserted through the sheath, and is guided through the aorta to the carotid artery with the aid of a special X-ray machine.

 Some patients may have a second sheath placed in the leg or arm vein where a temporary pacemaker wire is placed in the heart to regulate the heart rhythm during the procedure.